 I want to share the story of my client Gerald.
 Gerald wanted a get-away home on the Gulf Coast of Florida, but didn’t know exactly where.
 When I spoke with him, he was concerned about “Quality”.
 He desired a quality condo with quality construction, quality finishes, and in a ‘quality’ neighborhood.
 No problem, I thought, […]Read More

 I have often expressed how peaceful I find Sanibel beaches and how favorably they compare to other locations – but you probably think I’m biased (you’d be right!).
 So I’ve coined a new statistic for you analytical types: Population Per Beach Mile (PPBM).
 Divide Sanibel’s low population by our 15 miles of pristine beaches and […]Read More

 I have visited many coastline communities of Florida and know first-hand that Sanibel’s beauty is unique.
 Take a quick look at these satellite images from Google of nearby beach destinations and see for yourself how Sanibel is different (note: images are not to scale).
 Sanibel Island Look at all the green on the island.
 Over […]Read More

-Gulf Pines is a neighborhood of 114 homes tucked away at the end of a quiet sandy lane.
-Gulf Pines was developed in 1972 – before the City of Sanibel incorporated.
-Careful planning of the Gulf Pines neighborhood preserved the authentic beauty of Sanibel better than most other subdivisions.
-All homes in Gulf Pines are […]Read More
+Gulf Pines is a neighborhood of 114 single-family homes tucked away at the end of a quiet sandy lane on Sanibel Island.
+A Nature Lover’s Paradise Gulf Pines was developed in 1972 – before the City of Sanibel was incorporated.
+Careful planning of the Gulf Pines neighborhood preserved the authentic beauty of Sanibel better than […]Read More

 Sanibel is special – it was saved from bulldozers and the over-development that has scarred most of Florida.
 This unique character has attracted a community of folks who value living where nature and the environment are given high regard.
 This is what attracted our family to the island.
 I believe that Sanibel’s unique character and […]Read More